babel/website/docs/v8-migration.md

     ]
   }
   ```
   The syntax is the same, but you will need to rewrite your decorator functions.
-You can already migrate since Babel 7.21.0, using the `"version": "2023-01"` option of `@babel/plugin-proposal-decorators`.
+The spec repo provides [comparison between the latest version and the `2018-09` version](https://github.com/tc39/proposal-decorators#comparison-with-the-previous-stage-2-decorators-proposal).
+You can already migrate since Babel 7.22.0, using the `"version": "2023-03"` option of `@babel/plugin-proposal-decorators`.

 ## Compilation Changes